 When evaluating S criterion or R criterion (ranking), as defined in section 5.2.3.2 and section 5.2.4.6 respectively, for cell selection/reselection triggered for sidelink communication or V2X sidelink communication or sidelink discovery announcement on a non-serving frequency, UE shall perform the evaluation as follows:

-- if the UE intends to perform sidelink discovery announcement and it is configured with discCellSelectionInfo applicable for that frequency as specified in [3], the UE shall use cell selection/reselection parameters included in the discCellSelectionInfo for the evaluation, and for a parameter used in the evaluation but not included in the discCellSelectionInfo applicable for that frequency, UE shall apply zero value.
+- if the UE intends to perform sidelink discovery announcement and it is configured with discCellSelectionInfo applicable for that frequency as specified in MFA TS 36.331 [3], the UE shall use cell selection/reselection parameters included in the discCellSelectionInfo for the evaluation, and for a parameter used in the evaluation but not included in the discCellSelectionInfo applicable for that frequency, UE shall apply zero value.

 - else, the UE shall use cell selection/reselection parameters broadcast by the concerned cell (i.e. selected cell for the sidelink operation) for the evaluation.